 Yet for reasons that have often been discussed—economic backwardness, the world war and civil war, foreign invasions, and political isolation, as well as the Bolshevik’s own policies—democracy and civil liberties soon disappeared.
-In the early 1920s, the Communist Party established a one-party state that took control not only of the government, but of the entire economy, of the soviets, of the labor unions, and of all other popular organizations.
-Wars fought to defend the new state led to militarization of the society and the creation of a secret police (CHEKA, NKVD, KGB) that became a powerful force.
-By the late 1920s, Joseph Stalin emerged not only as the head of the party and the state, but as a dictator.
-In the struggle to impose his domination and to create a new bureaucratic state in the Soviet Union, Stalin carried out a thorough going counterrevolution, killing tens of thousands of political opponents and imposing policies that killed six million peasants or more.
+In the early 1920s, the Bolsheviks, now called the Communist Party, established a one-party state that took control not only of the government, but of the entire economy, of the soviets, of the labor unions, and of all other popular organizations.
+Wars fought to defend the new state led to militarization of the society and the creation of a secret police (CHEKA, NKVD, GPU, KGB) that became a powerful force.
+By the late 1920s, Joseph Stalin emerged not only as the head of the party and the state, but as dictator.
+In the struggle to impose his domination and to create a new bureaucratic state in the Soviet Union, Stalin carried out a thorough going counterrevolution, killing tens of thousands of political opponents and imposing policies that killed six million or more peasants.
 Western values—if that meant democracy and civil liberties—were never established in the Soviet Union and what little was achieved was destroyed by Stalin.

 At the same time, the crisis of capital in the early twentieth century, the Great Depression and widespread political instability, led to the increasing decay of republican institutions in Western Europe, the rise of Fascism in Italy and Nazism in Germany, and then to the collapse of vaunted Western values, the destruction of democracy and the abolition of civil liberties.
 Hitler and Mussolini, as opponents of democracy and socialism, took political power in collaboration with sections of the capitalist class.
 They did not nationalize the economies of their countries, preferring to use their political power to subordinate finance and industry to their imperial agendas.
 One-party states were created, other parties were banned, labor unions were transformed into labor fronts with workers subordinated to capital.
 Opponents of the regime, bourgeois or leftist, both Social Democrats and Communists were imprisoned.
 Ethnic minorities were ghettoized and terrorized, followed by the Nazi holocaust and the murder of millions of Jews, Roma, Poles, Ukrainians and others who were considered Untermenschen, racially inferior.
 Needless to say, equality before the law, civil rights, and democracy were utterly eradicated.
 Over the years, many scholars have pointed to the similarities between the Nazi and Communist states, and some have referred to both Stalinist Russia and Nazi Germany as something like feudal societies and to Stalin and Hitler as the virtual monarchs.
 Be that as it may, many agree that both were totalitarian societies and both men dictators who abolished democracy and erased civil liberties.